dsusco/tp.net-armageddon.org/_site/_units/raider.md

   - transport
 notes:
   |
     May transport two infantry units (except Warp Beasts) without _Jump Packs_ or _Mounted_; plus one unit of Mandrakes.
-Units being transported may shoot and use their firefight value in an assault or to lend support.
+Transported units do not have to disembark in order to shoot or use their firefight value if this unit is able to shoot, assault or lend support.
 weapons:
   -
     id: dark-lance